Passenger, 73, fell from bus and died ‘after driver failed to apply handbrake’

 “Mr Childs, who was unsupported, falls back against the open door, topples out of the gangway and lands heavily in Howard Way,” Mr Shaw said.

-The pensioner sustained a brain injury in the incident on May 3 2019 and died in hospital on May 12.
+The pensioner suffered a brain injury in the incident on May 3 2019 and died in hospital on May 12.

 The single-decker bus, operated by Arriva was an automatic, the prosecutor said.